What to Do

 - How to Get There: Many tour operators offer free return transfers from popular areas like Nusa Dua, Jimbaran, Kuta, and Seminyak.

-- Waterfall Trekking: Trek through lush jungles to discover hidden gems and stunning waterfalls.
+Trek through lush jungles to discover hidden gems and stunning waterfalls.

 - Location: Sekumpul Waterfall in North Bali is a popular choice, though it’s a long drive.
 Other options include Tegenungan Waterfall near Ubud and Leke Leke Waterfall.